bauglir/graduation-presentation/conventional-methods/01-introduction.md

 !SLIDE subsection bullets incremental

-# Traditional Methods
+# Conventional Methods

-* Have exponential growth of optimization time in number of parameters
+* DIRECT [Jones _et al._, 1993]

+* Competitive optimization method

-* Require a large number of signals
+* Requires a large number of signals

-* Take a long time to find optimal parameters
+* Takes a long time to find optimal parameters

 .notes Exponential growth is an issue that can be handled.
 Optimization is time-consuming, because evaluation of EL is time-consuming